Garshers/Raster-Graphics/README.md

 # Raster Graphics

-The "Raster Graphics" project analyzes and compares various raster image compression methods, both lossless (PNG, GIF) and lossy (JPG, JPEG2000), evaluating their impact on file size and image quality through PSNR calculations.
+The "Raster Graphics" project analyzes and compares various raster image compression methods, both lossless (PNG, GIF) and lossy (JPG, JPEG2000), evaluating their impact on file size and image quality through PSNR and SSIM calculations.

 ## Features

 The project includes the following functions:

-* **processImagePNGGIF()**: Converts images to PNG and GIF formats, compares file sizes, and calculates PSNR.
+* **processImagePNGGIF()**: Converts images to PNG and GIF formats, compares file sizes, and calculates PSNR and SSIM.
-* **processImageJPEGJPEG2000()**: Compresses images using JPG and JPEG2000 algorithms with different compression levels, compares file sizes, and calculates PSNR.
+* **processImageJPEGJPEG2000()**: Compresses images using JPG and JPEG2000 algorithms with predefined quality levels and compression ratios, compares file sizes, and calculates PSNR and SSIM.
 * **generateJPEGJPEG2000Statistics()**: Generates detailed statistics for JPEG and JPEG2000 compression, including file sizes, PSNR, and SSIM, for a range of quality levels and compression ratios.
 It also generates plots to visualize the relationship between file size and image quality metrics.
 * **imageProcessor()**: Allows the user to select the function to execute.